 If you have 100 visitors hitting your site every month, and let’s say only 5 of them (5%) buy the book you’re selling, you’re not going to hit that 15%, you’re going to remain at the lowest one and only make $8.

-However, if you really focus on building traffic, especially through these methods, you can raise that traffic to a 1,000 a month in which case a 5% conversion would mean 50 sales.
+However, if you really focus on building traffic, especially through these methods to get more traffic to your site, you can raise that traffic to a 1,000 a month in which case a 5% conversion would mean 50 sales.
 Now on Amazon, you need to make somewhere around 10 sales before you’re moved into the next commission tier so I don’t know if 50 would get you to the 15%, but for sure, it would make you more than the original $6 a month and if it didn’t, then you’d just have to keep building the traffic.

 2) You know you can promote on something other than Amazon products right?

-Also I used tip 2 before to earn far more (see how much) than if I were to promote exclusively with Amazon.
+Also I used tip 2 before to earn far more (see how much I made on Amazon) than if I were to promote exclusively with Amazon.
 In this particular scenario, it made more sense for me to go with a different network for promoting stuff.
 It may not be the case for your site, but just understand that it’s OK to promote products from other networks.

 3) Are you absolutely sure you can only promote 1 thing on 1 kind of network?

-Within internet marketing, affiliates have a lot more options than they think when it comes to product promotions and ways to generate profits.
+Within internet marketing, affiliate marketers have a lot more options than they think when it comes to product promotions and ways to generate profits.
 Besides just promoting books like in our example, what else could you do?

-Well in this article, I wrote about 5 different options and in the case of books, I would have used every option except number 3.
+Well in this article on 5 things to sell on your site, in the case of books, I would have used every option except number 3.

 I would mainly do affiliate marketing and get my sales numbers up, but then I’d expand into collecting an email list, and maybe write my own book to then sell to people.
 Then you wouldn’t have to worry about restrictive rates and make your own checkout cart OR you could have sold it on Amazon as a vendor and if enough sales came about, you might have landed on the best seller list and then made even more.